 How much does live resin cost?

-Live resins have come quite a long way since their inception.
-As recently as a few years ago, they were a new, rare product only found in certain connoisseur markets at premium prices, sometimes exceeding $100 per gram.
+Live resin has come a long way.
+Only a few years ago it was a new, rare product only found in certain connoisseur markets at premium prices, sometimes exceeding $100 per gram.

-Although live resins are still sold at a higher premium than other concentrate products, nowadays live resin prices are much more affordable and most dispensaries carry a range of options.
+Although live resin is still sold at a higher premium than other concentrates, nowadays, live resin prices are much more affordable and most dispensaries carry a range of options.

-On the low end, live resins typically go for $20-30 a gram, but on the high end, they can be upwards of $50 a gram.
+On the low end, live resins typically go for $20-30 a gram, but on the high end they can be upward of $50 a gram.

 How are live resins different from one another?